Where Does Matcha Come From? Japan vs Global Origins

 Kagoshima

-Located in southern Kyushu, Kagoshima’s volcanic soils and warmer climate produce matcha with a slightly bolder profile.
-It’s often used in blends for café drinks where a stronger flavour is desired.
+Southern Kyushu's volcanic soils and warmer climate give matcha a slightly bolder profile, often used in café blends.

-Kagoshima can offer great value for lattes and blended drinks, especially when you want matcha to stand out against milk or alternative milks.
+Great value for lattes and blended drinks where you want matcha to stand out against milk.

-Mie, Japan matcha tea fields with region map overlay
+Mie, Japan tea fields with a region map overlay

 Mie, Japan